Nukesor/sticker-finder/README.md

     /cancel     Cancel all current tag actions
     /english    Only english sticker sets and tags /international Get sticker sets from all all languages.
-    /forget_set Forget all usages of all stickers of a specific sticker pack.
+    /toggle_deluxe Only get the very best sticker packs.
+(Restricts the search drastically) /forget_set Forget all usages of all stickers of a specific sticker pack.
 The sticker pack is determined by the latest sticker in this chat.